MSc in Latin American Studies

-These topics are addressed through taught classes for a number of academic disciplines (including history, politics, sociology, international relations and economics), individual preparation for a range of exam papers, and a lively programme of seminars and conferences with visiting speakers.
+These topics are addressed through taught classes for a number of academic disciplines (including history, politics, sociology, international relations and economics), individual preparation for a range of assessments, and a lively programme of seminars and conferences with visiting speakers.

-In addition to the three exams, you will be required to submit a dissertation of 10,000 words.
+In addition you will be required to submit a dissertation.
 The preparation of this dissertation will allow you to develop a critical focus by examining a particular topic in depth.

 Latin American Centre alumni work in a wide range of careers, both within and outside of Latin America, in the public and private sectors.